 All the steps are essential.
 And this, not unlike situational leadership, takes practice, development, and needs to be tied to specific objectives.

-Lane can show your organization how to DO this, and how monitor and develop these fundamental practices for developing, managing, and facilitating the growth of your team.
+Lane can show your organization how to DO this, and how to monitor and develop these fundamental practices for developing a communicative and collaborative environment.

 Again, as mentioned in the more general descriptions of our services, beginning with an end in mind (one of Dr Covey's "Habit's of Highly Effective People") is the right way to develop the tasks that are key to success.